whoismtrx/42_push_swap/README.md

   Pivot_One = sizeof(stack A)/3
   Pivot_Two = Pivot_One/2
 ```
-I know you are asking yourself why we need `Pivot_Two`? where going to figuer it out in the next steps.
+I know you are asking yourself why we need `Pivot_Two`? where going to figure it out in the next steps.

 ### Fifth Step

-Now we decided the `chunk` we gonna care about, we have `Pivot_one` and `Pivot_Two` what nexts? we need set some conditions to know when we need to push an element to the stack `B` or rotate the stack `A`, we need another condition to know when we need to rotate the stack `B` after we push an element to it or not.
-Also because we have a `Circular Doubly Linked List` we need a condition to break the `loop` or we are going to have an infinite loop, we need a `Counter` to keep counting the number of elements we pushed to stack `B` to reinisialize the `Pivot_One` and `Pivot_Two` after we finish the first chunk. so let's set the conditions:
+Now we decided the `chunk` we gonna care about, we have `Pivot_one` and `Pivot_Two` what's next? we need to set some conditions to know when we need to push an element to the stack `B` or rotate the stack `A`, we need another condition to know when we need to rotate the stack `B` after we push an element to it or not.
+Also because we have a `Circular Doubly Linked List` we need to have a condition to break the `loop` or we are going to have an infinite loop, we need a `Counter` to keep counting the number of elements we pushed to stack `B` to reinitialize the `Pivot_One` and `Pivot_Two` after we finish the first chunk. so let's set the conditions:
 ```
 while sizeof(stack A) > 5
-  if top B index is <= Pivot_Two && size of stack B > 1
+  if top B index is <= Pivot_Two && sizeof(stack B) > 1
     rotate the stack B
   if top A index is <= Pivot_One
     push the element to stack B